zipyx/paradigm-app/README.md

 This directory is responsible for building out the infrastructure to possibly connect the integrated services that may sit on a centralised network with a holochain app

+- idsov-\*

+A holochain application that performs peer to peer functionality running `CRUD` actions with the possible option of sending data through a websocket-client within the holochain application to centralised network infrastructure within the cloud.

 - client-websocket

-A simple websocket client to make calls to a websocket server hosted on the central-infrastructure
+A simple websocket client to make calls to a websocket server hosted on the central-infrastructure.
+This is to simulate a centralised network that may be used to connect to the holochain application.

-- holochain-app

-A holochain application that performs peer to peer functionality running `CRUD` actions with the possible option of sending data through a websocket-client within the holochain application to centralised network infrastructure within the cloud.
+This in principle will be added within the holochain application.